KunjPathak12/captionGenration/README.md

-# captionGenration with torch and huggingface and emcoder decoder transformer models
+# captionGenration from Image with PyTorch,huggingface and encoder-decoder Transformer models